priyankashah3107/100DaysLeetCodeChallenge/README.md

 ## Day 75.
 207. Course Schedule
 ## Day 76.
 1751.
 Maximum Number of Events That Can Be Attended II
 ## Day 77.
 435. Non-overlapping Intervals
+## DAY 78.
+852. Peak Index in a Mountain Array